top of page

-Do You APPEAR to be Smart or Stupid?
+Do You APPEAR To Be Smart Or Stupid?

 I think it is safe to say that none of us want to appear to be stupid.
 BUT, there are things we do that have a tendency to make us appear less intelligent.
 The last thing you want is for people to think … you’re silly, trivial, unintelligent, or worse yet, mindless.
 So, if you want to APPEAR SMART, may I strongly suggest you don’t do any of the following.